stepanradaman/sumnet/README.md

 # SumNet for ArcMap
 ArcMap AddIn for creating a simple net of polygons.
-Creates rectangles, squares and segmented circles;
+Creates rectangles, squares and segmented circles.

 ## Usage
 * Select any features